RedNacho/sws.spinvoke/README.md

 * **You don't have to use Castle DynamicProxy.**  Instead of using Sws.Spinvoke.Interception.DynamicProxy.SpinvokeInterceptor, you can write an interceptor adapter for whatever proxy generator you want to use instead, and use that directly.
 If you still want to use the Ninject extension methods, you can provide your own implementation of Sws.Spinvoke.Interception.IProxyGenerator, and pass this to the SpinvokeNinjectExtensionsConfiguration.Configure method.

-* **You don't have to use interception at all.**  I have deliberately left the interception code out of the code.
+* **You don't have to use interception at all.**  I have deliberately left the interception code out of the core.
 If you want to use the core directly, the main entry point is INativeDelegateResolver (which you can get an instance of through the facade as shown above, or through the Ninject module).
 This lets you resolve native delegates provided that you can supply NativeDelegateDefinitions which describe them.
 I have also added an alternative wrapper for this, which lets you generate ad-hoc lambda expressions for calling native code.
 You get to this through INativeExpressionBuilder (also available through the core facade):

 ```
 #!c#